If you live in San Diego or are just visiting, you might wonder whether the city’s tap water is safe to drink.

 Flocculation

 Coagulated water gets mixed and makes neutral particles in the water collide.
-These particles clump upon impact, creating what is called “floc.”
+These particles clump upon impact, creating a “floc.”

 Sedimentation

 Once mixed, the water flows through sedimentation basins.
 Because the floc is heavier than the water, it drops into the basins, taking particles of contaminants with it.
-Clear water gets skimmed off the top of the sedimentation basins.
+The clean water gets skimmed off the top of the sedimentation basins.

 Primary Disinfection